codegram/webservice-clj/README.md

 # webservice-clj

-An example webservice written in Clojure for a the talk "Building a Clojure webservice in 10 minutes".
+An example webservice written in Clojure for the talk [Building a Clojure webservice in 10 minutes][slides].

+It is a small Clojure webservice backed by MongoDB.

 ## Usage